-The machine owner informed us afterwards that this alignment typically scheduled at least two man-days with traditional methods and was very pleased to get his critical machine train back on line so quickly, saving lots of money in the process.
+The machine owner informed us afterward that this alignment typically scheduled at least two man-days with traditional methods and was very pleased to get his critical machine train back online so quickly, saving lots of money in the process.

 Alignment by Tyler Wulterkens CRL